 Here are our current job listings.
 If you would like to advertise a job in the field of human evolution studies, please send a short plain text e-mail message to email@example.com.

 The Paleoanthropology Workgroup at the Institute of Archaeological Sciences, University of Tübingen is seeking to fill 4 PhD students positions one in each of the following archaeological sciences fields: paleoanthropology, zooarchaeology, lithics analysis, geoarchaeology.

-The position will start as soon as possible and will be limited to a period of 3 years (with a possible extension for a fourth year).
-Salary will be according to the German salary system E13 TV-L at 65%.
+The positions will start as soon as possible and will be limited to a period of 3 years (with a possible extension for a fourth year).
+Salary will be according to the German public service scale E13 TV-L at 50%.

 The successful applicants will join a multidisciplinary team of researchers led by Dr. Sireen El Zaatari.
 The applicants will be expected to participate in all the Paleolithic related fieldwork activities that will take place in Lebanon as well as in the analysis/re-analysis of new and previously excavated material housed at various national and international institutions.
 The successful candidates will thus be required to travel to and have extended research stays in Lebanon and also in various other countries in Europe and in the USA.

 Applicants for this position must hold a master’s degree in archaeological sciences or closely related fields.
 The applicants should have previous experience in the specific field they are applying to (paleoanthropology, zooarchaeology, lithics analysis, geoarchaeology).
 Familiarity with the Levantine Paleolithic record is particularly desired.
 The applicants should be fluent in the English language (written and oral).
 Knowledge of the Arabic language is not required, but will be considered an advantage.

 Applications should be submitted electronically to the Paleoanthropology Secretary, Karin Kiessling (Karin.Kiessling@uni-tuebingen.de), and should include: